eth-infinitism/account-abstraction/documents/using_eip_7702_accounts_with_erc_4337.md

 When receiving a UserOperation (either for eth_sendUserOperation, or for eth_estimateUserOperation), the bundler should check the eip-7702 signature, and drop the `eip7702auth` entry if it doesn't match the sender's address (it MAY still process the userop itself, without the `eip7702auth` entry, but it would probably fail).

 If the same sender already exists in the list of pending UserOps, and contains a delegate, it MUST have the same delegate.
 Before doing the "validation simulation call", the bundler should also check the current account's nonce, and drop the authList item if the nonce was changed.
-When performing the tracing, the bundler should use stateOverride, to "inject" the delegate, E.g adding `{ "stateOverrides": { userOp.sender: "0xef0100"+ userOp.eip7702auth.address } }`
+When performing the tracing, the bundler should use `stateOverride`, to "inject" the delegate, E.g adding `{ "stateOverrides": { userOp.sender: "0xef0100"+ userOp.eip7702auth.address } }`
 When creating the bundle (a "handleOps" call), the bundler should collect all authList items to the created transaction.

 ## Added validation rule for ERC-7562